apache/spark/docs/apache-airflow/howto/define_extra_link.rst

 You can also add a global operator extra link that will be available to all the operators through an airflow plugin or through airflow providers.
 You can learn more about it in the :ref:`plugin example <plugin-example>` and in :doc:`apache-airflow-providers:index`.

+You can see all the extra links available via community-managed providers in :doc:`apache-airflow-providers:core-extensions/extra-links`.

 Add or override Links to Existing Operators